Skip to content

 }

-So you will in generated endpoint files this code lines:
+So in generated endpoint files you will see these code lines:

 src/shared/api/__generated__